How to hide and show controls

-A how-to guide for adding a decision table.
+A how-to guide for hiding/showing controls and setting control properties with a decision table.

 Introduction